Mikhael1729/chords/README.md

 $$

 where $C$ is the automaton that computes chord notes and $S$ is the automaton that splits the symbols of the chord description $w$ as letters $x$ for the automaton $C$

+## TODO

+- Support seventh chords
+- Create the automaton $S$ for recognizing valid words for the language of the automaton $C$